Jan Karski Bench (Warsaw): Design

 The monument depicts Jan Karski sitting on a left side of a large recliner armchair.
-He is depicted thinking, while wearing a suit, with his legs crossed, and his left arm on an armrest, with his hand rubbing his cheen.
+He is depicted thinking, while wearing a suit, with his legs crossed, and his left arm on an armrest, with his hand rubbing his chin.
 The right side of the chair, forms a bench, for passersby to sit on.
 The right armrest also features a sculpture of Karski's 1944 book Story of a Secret State.
-The monument is also equipped with a sound system, which plays a recording about Karski's memoris from before the start of the Second World War, and after its end, when he worked for the Ministry of Foreign Affairs of Poland.
+The monument is also equipped with a sound system, which plays a recording about Karski's memories from before the start of the Second World War, and after its end, when he worked for the Ministry of Foreign Affairs of Poland.
 It is placed at a garden square, near the intersection of Anielewicza and Zamenhofa Streets, next to the POLIN Museum of the History of Polish Jews and the Monument to the Ghetto Heroes.
-The left side of the armchair features a Polish insciption, which reads:
+The left side of the armchair features a Polish inscription, which reads: